demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 > |---|---|---|---|---|---|---|---|---|---|---|---|
 > | 4b1f3765-de40-3a1a-8535-667420408fd9 |  | DOMAIN | *.acme.com | admin: {"city": "", "country": "us", "emailAddress": "", "faxExtension": null, "faxNumber": "", "name": "", "organization": "Acme, Inc.", "phoneExtension": null, "phoneNumber": "", "postalCode": "", "province": "AZ", "registryId": null, "street": ""}| 1679457579382 | 1.1.1.1 | 1697361335282 | *.acme.com | {'id': '218b3cc9-2d26-3a17-aadd-9eac08cc30ec', 'ip': 52529952, 'ipv6': None, 'source': {'name': 'DOMAIN_RESOLUTION'}, 'provider': {'name': 'AWS', 'additionalProviderInfo': None, 'isCdn': False, 'legacyName': 'AWS', 'displayName': 'Amazon Web Services', 'cdn': False}, 'firstObserved': 1692418207732, 'lastObserved': 1697361335282} | HttpServer | BU:Xpanse VanDelay Demo 3 |

-If the Indicator is **related to Xpanse** was updated in XSOAR in the last 3 days:
+If the indicator is **related to Xpanse** was updated in Cortex XSOAR in the last 3 days:

 > ### Xpanse Discovered IP List (Existing Indicators)
 >
-> This domain list is from existing records found in XSOAR within the last 3 days.
+> This domain list is from existing records found in Cortex XSOAR within the last 3 days.
-> If you would additional Xpanse specific information about these please use asm-list-asset-internet-exposure.
+> If you would additional Cortex Xpanse specific information about these, use asm-list-asset-internet-exposure.
 >
 > |id|indicator_type|name|reliability|score|
 > |---|---|---|---|---|
 > | abcd1b2abcd1a0b20c7a8bc5d67e8eea | IP | 1.1.1.2 | A+ - 3rd party enrichment | 0 |

-If the Indicator was updated in XSOAR in the last 3 days:
+If the indicator was updated in Cortex XSOAR in the last 3 days:

-> ### XSOAR Indicator Discovered IP List (Not Related to Xpanse)
+> ### XSOAR Indicator Discovered IP List (Not Related to Cortex Xpanse)
 >
-> This IP list is from existing records found in XSOAR within the last 3 days.
+> This IP list is from existing records found in Cortex XSOAR within the last 3 days.
-> These IPs have not been found to be attributed to Xpanse`.
+> These IPs have not been found to be attributed to Cortex Xpanse.
 >
 > |integrations|name|
 > |---|---|